-This is a massive topic and one that goes beyond the scope of this initial blog post.
+This is a massive topic and one that goes beyond the scope of this blog post.
 To have a modular website work, you need a proper content management system.
-And by proper, we mean a system that actually allows you to manage content and not webpages.
+And by proper, we mean a system that actually allows you to manage content and not web pages.

 Content is changing!
 Your future content may be consumed in a vast variety of mediums.
-Systems ranging from WordPress to SiteCore are all obsessed with integrated display focused on Web.
+Systems ranging from WordPress to Sitecore are all obsessed with integrated display focused on the Web.
 You must learn to adapt to a new methodology and step into the next generation of content management.

-We know this is going to be difficult.
-At NP Group, we facilitate modular web design projects via two means.
+At NP Group, we facilitate modular web design projects via a variety of means.
 We have developed a custom plug-in for WordPress that converts the page editor into a modular web design manager.
-This enables those who absolutely must use WordPress to engage with their websites in this new way.
-But, you’ll still be using WordPress, but you'll have a lightweight toolset to apply modular techniques to your website.
+This enables those who prefer to use WordPress to engage with their websites in this new way.
+You’ll still be using WordPress, but you'll have a lightweight toolset to apply modular techniques to your website.

-The second option is our customized, headless CMS solution.
+The final option is a headless CMS solution.
 These systems allow for content managers to administrate content in an organized fashion and then publish to multiple mediums.
 If your only medium right now is the Web, you can still utilize these systems to allow for future flexibility and take advantage of all the other benefits of headless systems, such as security and scalability.

 Best of all, with the extended lifespan of modular web design, and the already-proven lifespan of headless CMS systems—your next CMS installation could last you 5 or more years without a significant update!

 This was a fun post to write and update throughout the years.
 I am excited about the future of modular web design—it solves many problems without being too complex a concept or too complicated to manage.
 In the coming months, I’ll be breaking out some of the concepts mentioned above into separate posts to give them the attention that they deserve.
 In the meantime, if you have questions about how modular web design can work for you, contact us at any time!